-It’s New England in July so thunderstorms can pop up at any moment.
-We do have access to the indoor track as well as Harvard stadium (which is a ‘lightning safe facility’) so we can move groups to those locations if the weather is ridiculous.
+It's New England in July so thunderstorms can pop up at any moment.
+We DO NOT have access to the indoor track this year because they're doing construction in there.

 But, if we feel we should pause the clinic we will let the weather pass and then extend the clinic the amount of time there was a delay.
 There are no makeup dates.
-We will get through the curriculum on Saturday and Sunday even in the event of a rash of Sharknados.
+We will get through the curriculum on Saturday and Sunday regardless of weather.

 Parking is one thing that is out of our control.
 There are parking meters that you can use or you can park across the street at the Business School for $14 per day.
 The parking meters are $5 for 4 hours of parking.
 You can park on North Harvard Street and a few other streets in the area for free if you can find it.
 Because it is the weekend and the summer, it will not be as crazy as during the school year.
 Regardless, the parking office will be notified not to ticket people during the ‘drop off’ time for the camp.